rhysd/vim-optparse/README.md

 let s:opt = optparse#new()

 " define options
-call s:opt.on('--hoge=VALUE', 'description of hoge, option with value') call s:opt.on('--foo', 'description of foo') call s:opt.on('--[no-]bar', 'description of bar, contradictable') call s:opt.on('--baz', '-b', 'description of baz, has short option')
+call s:opt.on('--hoge=VALUE', 'description of hoge, must have value') call s:opt.on('--foo', 'description of foo') call s:opt.on('--[no-]bar', 'description of bar, contradictable') call s:opt.on('--baz', '-b', 'description of baz, has short option')